If we don’t win, you don’t pay.

 This means that the conduct will automatically be considered negligent, and the plaintiffs will not be required to prove that the defendants were negligent.
 In a lawsuit against a defendant whose conduct was negligent per se, the focus will prove that the illegal U-turn was the proximate cause of the injuries and financial harm the plaintiff suffered.

-Under statutory negligence, or “negligence per se,” if the defendant had no right to make the turn, or was denied such privilege of the law, then you may have a case for negligence per se.
-And this is just a fancy way of saying a law was written to prevent a particular type of harm to a particular potential victim (here, an oncoming vehicle’s occupant).
+Under statutory negligence, or “negligence per se,” if the defendant had no right to make the turn or was denied such privilege of the law, you may have a case for negligence per se.
+This is a fancy way of saying a law was written to prevent a particular type of harm to a specific potential victim (here, an oncoming vehicle’s occupant).
 The defendant is presumed negligent if the code violation caused that particular harm.

 Ok, so now, back to your other problem.
 What if the defendant driver is an illegal alien with no auto insurance?
 How do you get paid, then?
 Well, for one, you would not waste time suing under any theory when the person could go back home after abusing our immigration system.
-But a superior illegal U-Turn accident attorney will know exactly how to investigate and research the defendant and any coverages that could exist.
+However, a superior illegal U-Turn accident attorney will know how to investigate and research the defendant and any possible coverages.

-As noted, even if the plaintiff violated the statute and himself was negligent per se, if the defendant could have avoided the crash exercising due diligence, the plaintiff can still recover damages under California’s pure comparative negligence laws.
+As noted, even if the plaintiff violated the statute and himself was negligent per se, if the defendant could have avoided this by rashly exercising due diligence, the plaintiff could still recover damages under California’s pure comparative negligence laws.

-In addition to illegal U-Turn laws, an officer may deem your illegal turn to be reckless driving to evade a ticket or get someone faster, for example.
+In addition to illegal U-turn laws, an officer may deem your illegal turn reckless driving, for example, to evade a ticket or get someone faster.

 So there are related laws to California Vehicle Code Section 21651(a), including:

 - Reckless driving – Under California Vehicle Code Section 23103, driving with wanton disregard for people’s safety or property remains a crime.
 If only the lawbreaker is injured in a related crash, the defendant can be charged with a misdemeanor under Vehicle Code 23101.
 Punishment for a misdemeanor can include five to 90 days in county jail.
-Plus, a defendant can be subjected to a court-ordered fine of $145 to 1,000.12 dollars.
+A defendant can also be subjected to a court-ordered fine of $145 to $ 1,000.12 dollars.
 However, if another person is killed or injured, more jail time and fines come into play.
-Either way, any reckless driving conviction will add two points to the defendant driver’s California DMV record.
+Any reckless driving conviction will add two points to the defendant driver’s California DMV record.

-- Evading a peace officer by traveling in the opposite direction of vehicular traffic.
-This is also a crime that speaks for itself.
+- It evades a peace officer by traveling in the opposite direction of vehicular traffic.
+This crime speaks for itself.

 RECAP: Never make a U-turn: